 During Your Visit

-On the day of your child’s procedure, you’ll be asked to arrive a little early to complete paperwork, allow time for an exam and go over the sedation process.
+On the day of your child’s procedure, you’ll be asked to arrive early to complete paperwork, allow time for an exam and go over the sedation process.
 A child life specialist will be available to offer an age-appropriate explanation and support for your child as well.

 After Your Visit

 When it’s time for your child to leave, a member of our team will go over care instructions and what to expect once you get home.
 Some effects of sedation, like sleepiness, vomiting and even behavior changes, can linger after sedation but should clear within 24 hours.
+A member of our team will follow up by phone with you once you are home.

-Download procedure sedation patient instructions for more details on what to expect and how to prepare your child.
+Download sedation patient instructions for more details on what to expect and how to prepare your child.

 Location